RobinKumar5986/wwwhisper/README.md

 to restrict access to any resource served by HTTP server.
 The project will provide a sample implementation of the access control layer and a guidance how to use it with popular HTTP servers.
-The project will also provide a sample UI for granting and revoking access to web resources.
+The project will also provide sample UI for granting and revoking access to web resources.